HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

 YouTube is the most blocking third party among the top 5 most-used third parties.
-It blocks the main thread for more than 1.7 seconds for the median website that loads YouTube videos (based on the mobile device we emulate as part of our crawl).
-There is a notable gap between desktop and mobile websites as the desktop websites are almost not affected.
+It blocks the main thread for more than 1.7 seconds for the median website that loads YouTube videos—based on the mobile device we emulate as part of our crawl.
+There is a notable gap between desktop and mobile websites as the desktop websites are almost completely unaffected affected.

-Note that Lighthouse might mark some third parties as potentially render-blocking while their size is so small that they don’t have any tangible effect on the render-blocking time.
+Note that Lighthouse might mark some third parties as potentially render-blocking while their size is so small that they don't have any tangible effect on the render-blocking time.
 This is the case for third parties like Google Fonts or Google/Doubleclick Ads whose median render-blocking time is 0 milliseconds.

-A blocked main thread has a big impact on [First Input Delay (FID)](https://web.dev/fid/) and [Interaction to Next Paint (INP)](https://web.dev/inp/) performance metrics.
-To provide good web page responsiveness, the FID should be 100ms or less and INP below 200ms.
-There is research about <a hreflang="en" href="https://github.com/GoogleChromeLabs/chrome-http-archive-analysis/blob/main/notebooks/HTTP_Archive_TBT_and_INP.ipynb">correlation between Total Blocking Time and Interaction to Next Paint on mobile devices</a> documented by [Annie Sullivan](https://twitter.com/anniesullie).
-It shows that the lower the main thread blocking time, the larger the percent of websites meet good INP and FID thresholds.
-That leads to a conclusion that it becomes harder to achieve good core web performance metrics if the third parties are blocking the main thread for such a long time as in the YouTube example.
-Moreover, other third-parties and first-party assets might also contribute to the render-blocking effect.
+A blocked main thread has a big impact on the [First Input Delay (FID)](https://web.dev/fid/) and [Interaction to Next Paint (INP)](https://web.dev/inp/) performance metrics.
+To provide good web page responsiveness, FID should be 100ms or less and INP below 200ms.
+There is research by [Annie Sullivan](https://twitter.com/anniesullie) about <a hreflang="en" href="https://github.com/GoogleChromeLabs/chrome-http-archive-analysis/blob/main/notebooks/HTTP_Archive_TBT_and_INP.ipynb">correlation between Total Blocking Time and Interaction to Next Paint on mobile devices</a>.
+It shows that the smaller the main thread blocking time, the more likely the sites meet good INP and FID thresholds.
+That leads to a conclusion that it becomes harder to achieve good core web performance metrics if third parties are blocking the main thread for such a long time as in the YouTube example.
+Moreover, other third-party and first-party assets might also contribute to the render-blocking effect.
 Despite this, there are many ways to minimize the render-blocking effect of third parties.
 This will be further explored in the next section.

 ## Web performance best practices

-The previous section confirmed that the third parties are causing a huge performance impact that could affect the entire website experience.
+The previous section confirmed that the third parties are potentially causing a huge performance impact that can affect the entire website experience.
 However, website and third-party developers can follow many best practices to minimize third-party performance impact from minifying resources to using third-party facades.
 We looked at different third party usage trends to understand how the best practices are followed.

 ### Minifying resources

 Minifying JavaScript and CSS files is one of the first recommendations when speaking about web performance.
-To check how third party resources are minified we are making use of the following Lighthouse audits: <a hreflang="en" href="https://web.dev/unminified-javascript/">Unminified JavaScript</a> and <a hreflang="en" href="https://web.dev/unminified-css/">Unminified CSS</a>).
+To check how third-party resources are minified we are making use of the following Lighthouse audits: <a hreflang="en" href="https://web.dev/unminified-javascript/">Unminified JavaScript</a> and <a hreflang="en" href="https://web.dev/unminified-css/">Unminified CSS</a>.

 Minifying scripts should have a large positive impact as they are the most popular third-party content type.
 Moreover, compared to other content types like CSS, scripts tend to be a lot more verbose, with comments and large variable names that affect the file size.